Edward Cullen: Twilight

 In Twilight, Edward meets Bella Swan, a 17-year-old outcast whose thoughts he is unable to read, and whose blood smells overwhelmingly sweet to him.
-Edward builds a growing attraction to Bella, but after saving her life on several occasions, he succumbs and eventually falls in love with her.
+Edward builds a growing attraction to Bella, and after saving her life on several occasions, he succumbs and eventually falls in love with her.
 Edward admits to Bella that he is a vampire, and that although he retains the physical body of a seventeen-year-old, he was actually born on June 20, 1901.
 His adoptive father, Carlisle Cullen, transformed him into a vampire in 1918 to prevent him from dying in the Spanish influenza epidemic in Chicago, Illinois by the request of Edward's mother, who begged him to do whatever it took to save him.
 Carlisle instilled in him a sense of morality uncommon in most vampires, and central to his way of life is the refusal to consider humans as food.

 However, Edward constantly warns Bella against being with him, perceiving her life to be at risk if she continues to associate with him.
 Bella's love and confidence in Edward's restraint cause her to ignore his warnings, even after she becomes the vampire James' target.
 Unlike the Cullen family, who are "vegetarian" vampires (committed to only feeding on animals), James regularly feeds on humans and will not stop until he drinks Bella's blood.
 With his family's help, Edward is able to save Bella from James' predations, but how to assure Bella's continued safety remains an open question.